CKGL

-CKGL (570 AM) is a Canadian radio station in Kitchener, Ontario.
-The station currently broadcasts a news/talk format branded on-air as 570 NewsRadio Kitchener.
-The station is owned by Rogers Radio, a division of Rogers Sports & Media, and is an affiliate of the Toronto Blue Jays Radio Network.
-CKGL is also the radio broadcaster for the Kitchener Rangers and an affiliate of the Hamilton Tiger-Cats Audio Network.
+CKGL (570 AM) was a Canadian radio station in Kitchener, Ontario, serving the Waterloo Region.
+It aired an news/talk/sports radio format branded on-air as 570 NewsRadio Kitchener.
+The station was owned by Rogers Radio, a division of Rogers Sports & Media, with studios on The Boardwalk off Ira Needles Boulevard.

+CKGL broadcast at 10,000 watts.
+To protect other stations on 570 AM from interference, it used a directional antenna with a five-tower array.
+The transmitter was off Brant-Waterloo Road in North Dumfries, about 20 km south of Kitchener.